AakashSasikumar/GroceryBillSplitter/README.md

-# Grocery Bill Splitter
+# Split My Bill (`splitmybill`)

 A tool born out of sheer laziness.
-Presenting to you ... `Grocery Bill Splitter`: the ultimate grocery bill splitting tool.
+Presenting to you ... `splitmybill`: the ultimate grocery bill splitting tool.

-Say goodbye to sitting down with a pen and paper to figure out how to split a bill with your friends.
-Grocery Bill Splitter automatically reads receipts and helps your quickly split the bill.
+Say goodbye to sitting down with a pen and paper to figure out how to split your shared grocery receipt with your roommates.

 ## Features